 Nominees for the 2020 Mentor: Marylou Anderson, MS, RD, CDCES, CD

 Do you know of an exceptional mentor that has participated in the Mentorship Program?
 Someone that has given their time and energy to help a colleague earn CDCES practice hours, gone the extra mile to help a mentee, who continues to share their diabetes care and education expertise to the benefit of those looking to become a CDCES?
-Consider nominating them for the 2022 award.
-Informaton will be announced in the spring of 2022.
-Thank you to all that nominated a CBDCE mentor.
+Consider nominating them for the 2022 Mentor Spotlight Award.